Wave-particle duality of many-body quantum states: Many partially distinguishable particles

 where $\mathcal{I}_j\in\{i_1,\dots,i_m\}$.
 Note that in Eqs.~\eqref{eq:basisStateE} and~\eqref{eq:Ibasis} each particle is implicitly given a label corresponding to its position in the tensor product.
 This sort of labeling is characteristic of the first quantization formalism and is unphysical for identical particles.
 Therefore, we eliminate it by (anti)symmetrization later on.

 With an orthonormal basis of $\mathcal{H}^{\otimes N}$ at hand, we can now describe partially distinguishable particles with an arbitrary internal state and a fixed particle occupation in the external modes (the latter is a natural assumption, inspired by a typical experimental scenario, e.g., in photonic circuitry \cite{Tillmann-EB-2013,Spagnolo-EV-2014,Carolan-UL-2015,Loredo-BS-2017,Wang-HE-2017}).
 This distribution is specified by the \emph{mode occupation list} \cite{Tichy-ZT-2010,Tichy-MP-2012,Tichy-II-2014,Dittel-TD1-2018,Dittel-TD2-2018} $\vec{R}=(R_1,\dots,R_n)$, where $R_j$ is the number of particles in mode $j$.
-Since several mode assignment lists $\vec{\mathcal{E}}$ (whose elements are not necessarily listed in non-decreasing order) correspond to a given occupation $\vec{R}$, we single out the mode assignment list $\vec{E}\equiv\vec{E}(\vec{R})$ with components listed in non-decreasing order, $E_1\leq E_2\leq\dots\leq E_N$.
+Since several mode assignment lists $\vec{\mathcal{E}}$ correspond to a given occupation $\vec{R}$, we single out the mode assignment list $\vec{E}\equiv\vec{E}(\vec{R})$ with components listed in non-decreasing order, $E_1\leq E_2\leq\dots\leq E_N$.
 Other external basis states $\ket{\vec{\mathcal{E}}}$ corresponding to the same mode occupation $\vec{R}$ are then obtained by permutation of the factors of $\ket{\vec{E}}$.
 The external state of the particles can therefore be written in terms of the states

 for $\pi$ a permutation in the symmetric group $\mathrm{S}_N$.
 In short, for each mode occupation $\vec{R}$, there exists a unique basis state $\ket{\vec{E}}$ with elements in non-decreasing order, from which we obtain all basis states $\ket{\vec{\mathcal{E}}}$ associated with $\vec{R}$ by permuting the factors of $\ket{\vec{E}}$.